 On December 18, 2015, President Obama signed a bill that extended the Mortgage Forgiveness Debt Relief Act through December 31, 2016.
 The extension also retroactively covers mortgage debt cancelled in 2015.

-On December 16, 2014, President Obama signed a bill that extended the Mortgage Forgiveness Debt Relief Act retroactively to cover mortgage debt cancelled in 2014.
-The Mortgage Forgiveness Debt Relief Act (MFDRA) prevented homeowners who went through a short sale from being taxed on the amount of their home mortgage debt that had been forgiven.
-For homeowners to qualify for a tax break in 2014, their short sale must have closed by December 31, 2014.
+The Mortgage Forgiveness Debt Relief Act (MFDRA) prevents homeowners who went through a short sale from being taxed on the amount of their home mortgage debt that had been forgiven.
+Normally, debt that has been forgiven by a lender counts as taxable income.